J/22 World Championship

 The J/22 World Championship is an annual international sailing regatta for J/22 keelboats, organized by the host club on behalf of the J/22 Class Association and recognized by World Sailing, the sports IOC recognized governing body.

-From 1990 - 1993 International J/22 Class Championship was held before getting recognition from World Sailing to hold a World Championship.
+From 1990 to 1993 International J/22 Class Championship was held before getting recognition from World Sailing to hold a World Championship.